sorelmitra/verifit/Readme.md

 pytest .
 ```

-More example commands:
+Selecting which tests to run:

 - Run only tests that are related to posts and shopping: `pytest post-service shopping-service`.
 - Run the posts tests only with the first driver: `POST_DRIVER='post-service-1' pytest post-service`.
-- Run the posts tests with all drivers explicitly: `POST_DRIVER='post-service-1,post-service-2' pytest post-service`.
+- Run the posts tests with multiple drivers explicitly set: `POST_DRIVER='post-service-1,post-service-2' pytest post-service`.
-   - **Note**: In our case, this is the same as not specifying `POST_DRIVER` at all.  _However_, this is a useful pattern in case you have N>2 drivers and want to run just a few of them.

 ## 4. Write Some Tests